Tavis7/milton/README.md

 As of 2018-10-24, linux and mac are not officially supported.
 I (Sergio) would like to support them again but my efforts are currently going into producing a new release for Windows.
 You can try and compile with the included scripts, but things will likely not work!

-Currently (around March 2023), a linux executable can be built by running `./build-lin.sh -DCMAKE_BUILD_TYPE=Debug`.

-If successful, you should have an executable at `build/Milton` that runs.

-See comments in the build script for more information.

 Versioning scheme
 =================